BhavyaShah99/cross-stitch-builder/README.md

 Take a look at the vignette to understand how to use these functions to build your cross-stitch.

-To use the functions, place source("functions.R") at the top of your R script.
+To use the functions place source("functions.R") at the top of your R script.